 And our view was to say; ‘Let’s platform your advice through a product’.
 And that was a fundamentally different shift.
 We had to fundamentally change the way in which life insurance pros were used in the advice process.
 We’ve seen competitors try and look like that, but the ability of the product to fracture up and to match each need accurately is still not in place.
 And we are still the world’s only needs-matched insurer.

-This article was originally published on BizNews on 3 June 2021.
+This article was originally published on BizNews on 3 June 2021 and is attributed to BrightRock.
 Click here to read the original online version.